MaxWenzel/frameworks/README.md

 - [Mockito](https://site.mockito.org/): mocking framework for unit tests in Java
 - [JUnit 5](https://junit.org/junit5/): the next generation of JUnit
 - [Togglz](https://www.togglz.org/): Feature Flags for the Java platform
+- [ArchUnit](https://www.archunit.org/): a free, simple and extensible library for checking the architecture of your Java code using any plain Java unit test framework.
+- [JBehave](https://jbehave.org/): a framework for Behaviour-Driven Development (BDD).

 ### UI